Invoice discounting cost answers.

 The Actual Cost of Invoice Financing

-Factor cost relies on your customer’s ability to repay unpaid invoices, your personal credit, and the risk associated with your industry.
+Factor cost relies on your customerโs ability to repay unpaid invoices, your personal credit, and the risk associated with your industry.

+Factoring is a financial tool that companies of all sizes can use.
+It allows the business to get cash upfront for invoices instead of waiting 30 or 60 days before getting paid.
 Factoring is unlike a loan or line of credit, where a bank lends you a lump sum of funds with monthly interest and principal payments.
 Factoring is the sale of your A/R assets with small fees or charges.

 Read our Invoice Factoring FAQ.